 Young children from around two to six years operate predominantly in theta state which is why they have such vivid imaginations.
 Their visualisations are so powerful they believe they can be anything and they seem to soak up all experiences around them like sponges, taking in everything they think, feel, hear and see.
 Theta connects us to dreams and imagination with little or no critical thinking or judgment.
 As adults we are our own worst critics and judges so it makes sense to use hypnotherapy to get us into that theta state where we can allow ourselves to be who we really want to be without fear of criticism or judgment.

 During hypnotherapy you may feel like you’re asleep but you’ll be alert and taking everything in.
 The conscious critical function, which acts as a filter for the mind’s activity is dampened down; we lose the ‘chatter’ inside our mind.
 Without this you can feel less self-conscious as the connection to your rational and logical mind is lessened and you’re more open and able to connect with yourself.
 Hypnosis helps us work to a high level of consciousness and uses the power of positive suggestion to help us change our thoughts, feelings and behaviours.

-In a nutshell how does hypnotherapy help?
+In a nutshell how does RTT and hypnotherapy help?

 Our subconscious mind has all the resources it needs to heal itself; RTT and hypnotherapy connects with this subconscious mind to access these resources and bring about positive change.